NinjaWeedle/CSRacing-Evolution/README.md

 10. DEVELOPER'S NOTES & TECHNICALITIES:

- - This game still runs on TI-84+ C Silver Edition, but it will run very slow on that hardware and as such I do not reccommend it.
+ - This game still runs on TI-84+ C Silver Edition, but it will run very slow on that hardware and as such I do not recommend it.
  - The cars in this game are intended to have the same gear ratios and top speeds as their real-world counterparts- but real world performance may differ.
 This is a calculator game, not a simulator.
  - Cars with electronically limited top speeds in the real world (i.e. 155 MPH) have their limiters removed here.
  - If you get ERR: UNDEFINED after the title screen, it's likely because you deleted Str9.
 To fix this, enter "A->Str9 on the homescreen in TI-OS.